rizukirr/AudxAndroid/docs/API.md

 - **Asynchronous Processing**: All audio processing happens on a background thread.
 Denoised audio is delivered back to you via a callback.
 - **Arbitrary Sample Rates**: The denoiser can accept any standard sample rate (e.g., 8000, 16000, 44100 Hz).
 It automatically resamples the audio to the required 48 kHz for processing and then resamples it back to the original input rate.
 - **VAD (Voice Activity Detection)**: For each processed chunk, the denoiser provides a VAD score indicating the probability of speech.
+- **Performance Statistics**: The denoiser can collect detailed performance metrics, suchs as processing time and speech detection percentages.

 ### Lifecycle